 Field supervision and monitoring was also carried out to monitor the activities pace, to identify any existing issues together with implementing partner and beneficiaries and to plan corrective actions.
-For example, local monitors continued to oversee the fodder distribution process.
-Local representatives are included in selection committees, and regional and local administrations were actively consulted while implementing project activities to ensure participatory monitoring processes, transparency and accountability towards beneficiaries, communities, stakeholders.
+Local representatives were included in selection committees, and regional and local administrations were actively consulted while implementing project activities to ensure participatory monitoring processes, transparency and accountability towards beneficiaries, communities, stakeholders.